Previously, I worked with National Geographic

 , I developed my passion for story development and learned the processes behind producing a world-renowned monthly magazine.
 There is no better publication for photography than NGM (in my humble opinion) and working here was something I aspired to since I was a young kid.

-farmers markets, leather boots, dancing (in the club, in a studio, or in my living room), walking and walking and walking in a new city with my love Andrew
+farmers markets, leather boots, dancing (in the club, in a studio, or in my living room), walking and walking and walking in a new city, my family (Bob

 writes about oil and natural gas, Joan